lordgift/playing-with-design-tokens/README.md

 # playing-with-design-tokens
 Try to use design tokens from designer then generate for development.

+---
+## MIGRATION COMPLETE ✈️

+As [style-dictionary v4](https://v4.styledictionary.com/) was release in Aug 2024, it's required ES Module instead of CommonJS.
+Now this project already support.

+---

 This example code initialize from style-dictionary basic.
 I focus to use on iOS, Android development.
 If you have the style-dictionary module installed globally, you can `cd` into this directory and run:
 ```bash